Parents FAQ (Frequently Asked Questions)

 Residential (overnight) campers live in cabins in groups of 6 or 7, divided by age and gender.
 The boys and girls take up residence on opposite ends of the camp, though they share the waterfront and program areas.
 Each cabin has 2 counselors or 1 counselor with a junior counselor.
-Day campers are in groups of 7 or 8 and are assigned one counselor.
-Day campers have bunk space for changing and resting.
+Day campers are integrated with overnight campers.

 How will my child keep track of his or her belongings?

 All belongings including clothing must be marked with your child's name.
 Clothing should be labeled with a black magic marker or a sewn-in label -- including socks and underwear.
 Ironed on labels are not satisfactory as they almost always come off when being laundered (laundry services are provided free of charge).
 Mark all books, sports items, towels and toiletries.
 Counselors do their best to help campers keep track of their things; however, camp does not assume responsibility for lost or stolen items.

 When are Visiting Days and who may visit?

 Visiting days for this summer will be posted here soon.
 Parents and relatives are invited to visit but must stop at the office to get a guest pass.
 Only custodial parents and grandparents may take the child off camp property.
 Please contact the camp office if you have specific family members that will be visiting.